Plastic or paper? Trump campaign weighs in on straw debate

 The president’s 2020 campaign manager, Brad Parscale, tweeted that he was “so over paper straws. #LiberalProgress.”

-He says liberals would do the same to the economy: “Squeeze it until it doesn’t work.”
+He said liberals would do the same to the economy: “Squeeze it until it doesn’t work.”

 Later, Parscale tweeted a link to the campaign’s online store, where supporters could buy a pack of 10 recyclable and laser engraved “Trump Straws” for $15.
 Sure enough, the site now says the straws have already sold out.

 Some cities are banning plastic straws because of their impact on oceans.
+Over 8 million metric tons of plastic enter the ocean each year — though plastic straws make up less than 1% of ocean waste.

+Most recycling centers don’t accept plastic straws because they’re so small that they fall through the cracks of machinery at processing plants.

-The president weighed in as well Friday before departing for New Jersey, saying, “I do think we have bigger problems than plastic straws.”
+The president weighed in Friday when asked about the plastic straw debate before departing for New Jersey, saying, “I do think we have bigger problems than plastic straws.”

+He wasn’t done though: “You know, it’s interesting about plastic straws.
+So you have a little straw, but what about the plates, the wrappers and everything else that are much bigger?
+And they’re made of the same material,” Trump observed.
+“Everybody focuses on the straws.
+There’s a lot of other things to focus.
+But it’s an interesting question.”